prp-e/nucleus/README.md

 All weights are available at [HuggingFace](https://huggingface.co/NucleusOrg/Nucleus-1B-alpha-1) and using proper mistral training setup, can be reproduced.
 Also, we suggest you study our [model card]() as well.

 ## Donations

+We train and make these models with personal money.
+We need investment and funding for continue this process, but you know what is cooler than an angry investor?
+A good community.
+Being Iranian resident, we are not able to provide PayPal links, but here are crypto wallets for you to show us your generocity.